Explore other offices & services

 You may pay your fees either in person when you arrive on campus, or you may pay through an international bank transfer from your home country.
 To pay by through an international bank transfer, sign in through the peerTransfer gateway.
 You will have the ability to select the country where the funds are originating and the correct currency so the conversion is handled in real-time.
 If you have any questions, please contact Penny Young in the Knox Business Office.
 She can also help you with extended payment options.

 The new student pages will guide you to online versions of the forms you need to complete before arrival.
-You may fax completed forms to (309) 341-7077, or scan the information and e-mail it to the international advisor.
+You may fax completed forms to (309) 341-7077, or scan the information and e-mail it to the international student advisor.
 Please bring the original forms with you to Knox.